Frequently Asked Questions

 Q. Where are you located?

-A. CCU’s College of Adult Learning currently recruits for two locations.
+A. The Center for Adult Learning and Leadership currently recruits for two locations.
 Our main campus is located near downtown Cincinnati, in the Price Hill community.
 Our second Ohio location is in the Springdale/Tri-County area at Vineyard Community Church.